 Management retains the right to deny visitation or entrance to the property to any person based on improper conduct.

 All guests must sign in and out in of the building at the management designated area and in accordance with the currently posted procedures.

+HANGING ITEMS ON WALLS

+Residents may hang items on their walls by using what would be considered an adequate method.
+Residents should take care to minimize the size and quantity of holes and punctures to the walls, but small hooks and picture frame hangers are permitted.
+Residents should request assistance, by placing a work order, for any item heavy enough to require an anchor.
+Assistance will be provided if possible.
+Heavy mirrors, large framed art, most wall-mounted TVs and monitors, and shelving are examples of items that should be hung properly and safely with anchors.
+There is no fee for this courtesy service.
+However, the service will be scheduled as available, so there may be a wait during busy periods.

 LAUNDRY FACILITIES

 These facilities are for the Tenants’ benefit only.
 The laundry equipment, water basins, and other plumbing fixtures shall be used only for the purposes for which they are designed.
 Rubbish, rags, dyes or other improper materials are not to be placed in this equipment.
-Any damage resulting from misuse of the equipment may be charged to and paid by the Tenant responsible for the damage.
+Only use the recommended amount detergent posted in the laundry facility.
+Too much causes soap suds and plumbing back-ups.
+Any damage resulting from misuse of the equipment, may be charged to and paid by the Tenant responsible for the damage.
 Tenants are responsible for cleaning out the lint trap in the dryer before and after use of the dryer.
 Management is not responsible for any lost, stolen or damaged items, including items left unattended.

 LIABILITY